hugobeyer/rooftops/README.md

 ROOFTOPS!!

-A mobile game where you jump from rooftop to rooftop, collecting bonuses and trying to achieve the highest score possible.
+A mobile game where you jump from rooftop to rooftop, collecting tridotes and trying to achieve the highest score possible.

 ## Project Structure